dball1126/old_rumordom_app/README.md

 just ran rails db:migrate working on experiences just added the experiences controller and need to finish that and its views

+watch out micropost form might need comment instead of content

+user=(User.find_by_id(Experience.first.user_id)).name  code to pull name from experience in the feed

+13.52    adding a feed for experiences only